2.2 Admission/Registration/Enrollment

 Catalog Under Which a Student Graduates

-Students maintaining continuous enrollment at any public Arizona community college or university may graduate according to the requirements of the catalog in effect at the time of initial enrollment or according to the requirements of any catalog in effect during subsequent terms of continuous enrollment.
-Students may maintain continuous enrollment whether attending a public community college and/or public university in the state of Arizona.
+In determining the catalog under which a student graduates, students maintaining continuous enrollment at any public Arizona community college or university may graduate according to the requirements of the catalog in effect at the time of initial enrollment or according to the requirements of any catalog in effect during subsequent terms of continuous enrollment.
+Students may maintain continuous enrollment whether attending a public community college or public university or transferring among public institutions in Arizona.

 The rules for maintaining continuous enrollment are:

-• If continuous enrollment is not maintained, the student must fulfill the requirements for graduation specified in the catalog in effect for the academic year in which they re-enroll or any subsequent catalog of their continuous enrollment.
+enrollment may be used to maintain continuous enrollment status. - If continuous enrollment is not maintained, the student must fulfill the requirements for graduation specified in the catalog in effect at the time they readmit/enroll or any single catalog in effect during terms of continuous enrollment after readmitted/re-enrolling.

 Age of Credit